Student support over the summer

 Wellbeing services

-Whether you’re at home or on campus, Christmas can be a busy time, making it harder for you to make space to look after your mental wellbeing.
-In addition to our mental health resources, we have a few other ways to help if you need it.
+Whether you’re at home or on campus, summer can be a busy time, making it harder for you to make space to look after your mental wellbeing.

 Halls of residence

-Your ResLife team is available to help you 24/7 throughout the Christmas period.
-The ResLife email inbox will not be monitored between Friday, 22 December 2023 and Tuesday, 2 January 2024, but you can reach the team by calling the duty ResLife Advisor number for emergency assistance.
+Your ResLife team is available to help you 24/7 during the summer.
+You can reach the team by calling the duty ResLife Advisor number for emergency assistance between 6pm and 8am Monday to Friday, and at all times during the weekend.

 IT support